thoughtfulworks/thoughtfulworks.github.io/_posts/data/data-management/data-engineering/data-streaming/kafka/2024-02-26-windowing-in-kafka-streams.markdown

 # Hopping windows

 Fixed-size, overlapping intervals of time.
 They allow for operations over windows that move forward by a smaller step than the window size, providing overlapping data aggregates.
-Literally, "hop" means "lightly jump."
 This particular window is called hopping because each window moves forward by a fixed period, which is less than or equal to the size of the window itself.
 A hopping window is defined by a window size and the size of the time block at which it advances.
 This results in windows that overlap with each other, providing a way to analyze data points that are close in time across multiple windows.

+> **Hop**: Literally, "hop" means "lightly jump."
+In our context, "advance by."
+If the hop size is equal to the window size, then there's no overlap, and the windows are referred to as tumbling windows.

 ## Example